fosslight/fosslight-guide/scanner/2_source.md

   Optional
       -h                             Print help message
-      -m                             Print the Matched text for each license on a separate sheet -o <output_path>               Output path
+      -j                             Generate raw result of scanners in json format -m                             Print the Matched text for each license on a separate sheet (Scancode Only) -o <output_path>               Output path
                                       (If you want to generate the specific file name, add the output path with file name.)
-      -f <format>                    Output file format (excel, csv, opossum)
+      -f <format>                    Output file format (excel, csv, opossum) -s <scanner>                   Select which scanner to be run (scancode, scanoss, all)

 ```
 #### Example